ranjithrajaram/prathidhwaniworkshop/README.md

-## Prebuilt Image Downloads
+## Pre-built Image Downloads

-Import this prebuilt image and create a new virtual machine
+Import this pre-built image and create a new virtual machine

 Image format| OS  | hypervisor | Image download Link
 ------------| ----|------------|-------